Skip to main content

 About Microsoft Entra ID Native Integration

-Microsoft Entra ID Native integration in Iru Endpoint allows you to set up native Microsoft Entra ID integration for SSO, enabling users to authenticate using their Microsoft Entra ID credentials through OAuth2/OpenID Connect.
+Microsoft Entra ID Native integration in Iru Endpoint lets you set up native Microsoft Entra ID integration for SSO.
+Users authenticate using their Microsoft Entra ID credentials through OAuth2/OpenID Connect.

 How It Works

 When users attempt to access Iru Endpoint, they’re redirected to Microsoft Entra ID for authentication using OAuth2/OpenID Connect protocols.
-After successful authentication, Microsoft Entra ID sends an access token back to Iru Endpoint, which validates the user’s identity and grants access to the platform.
+After successful authentication, Microsoft Entra ID sends an access token back to Iru Endpoint, which validates the user’s identity and grants access.
+SSO can be used for Iru Endpoint Web App sign-in and for Require Authentication with Automated Device Enrollment.

 Because client secrets have a maximum life of 24 months, we recommend that you configure SAML based Single Sign-On instead of using the method described in this document.